gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 3. we make sure we're running bash;
 4. we disable host checking (we don't ask for user accept when we first connect to a server; and since every build will equal a first connect, we kind of need this)

-And this is basically al you need on `before_script` section.
+And this is basically all you need on `before_script` section.

 ## How to deploy things?